FunkyMuse/Blog/_posts/2021-07-06-arch_components_donts.md

 ✅ Use `val`.

-You're creating unnecessary getter for the data holder, if `MutableLiveData` was a variable you could've just assigned the value to it directly without using `.value` or `postValue()`.
+You're creating unnecessary getter and setter for the data holder, if `MutableLiveData` was a variable you could've just assigned the value to it directly without using `.value` or `postValue()`.

 ### Exposing mutable data holder instead of immutable